-Everyone needs extra money from time to time, and there is no exception to this fact when you have bad credit.
-Unfortunately, your options become limited with a low credit score, making it difficult to get a loan even in the case of a financial emergency.
+Everyone needs extra money from time to time, and this doesn’t change when you have bad credit.
+Unfortunately, your options become much more limited when you have bad credit.
+This makes it difficult to qualify for a loan, even when you need it to cover a financial emergency.

-Whether you’re wondering how to get a car loan with bad credit, how to pay hospital bills, or even how to get a mortgage with bad credit, we’ll take you step-by-step on the best way to get your finances back on track.
-Not only will you find out how improving your credit can save you money on your next loan, you’ll also learn steps you can start taking today to increase your credit score.
+Whether you’re wondering how to get a car loan with bad credit, pay hospital bills, or even qualify for a mortgage with bad credit, we’ll show you how to improve your credit score and get your finances back on track.

 How does bad credit affect your ability to get a loan?

 Before you start looking for a loan, it’s important to get an accurate understanding of your credit score.
 Most lenders use the FICO scores, which ranges from a low of 300 to a high of 850.
 A “bad” credit score is typically defined as lower than 629.

 If you want to know your exact number, you’ll have to purchase that information from FICO.
 But if you simply would like to see what kind of derogatory items are on your credit report (and potentially fix them), you can request a free copy of each of your three credit reports.

 It’s a good idea to take advantage of this free service every 12 months to check your reports for accuracy even if you’re not actively looking for a loan.

 Once you’ve figured out where you stand with your credit score, find out the exact impact bad credit can have on your life.
 Bad credit affects you both financially and emotionally, but the most expensive effect is the type of loan you’re able to get.

 When applying for a personal loan, the lender will charge you higher interest rates for a poor credit score.
 That’s because your lender sees you as a greater financial risk, so they charge higher rates in case you default on the loan.

 Higher interest rates can really add up over the life of the loan.
 Keep reading to find out exactly how much.